mattzzw/midi_muppet_hx_2btn/README.md

 - act as FS4/FS5 (fs mode)
 - bring up the tuner

-To cycle through modes, press and hold the left (up) switch.
+To cycle through modes, press and hold the right (up) switch.
+To toggle the tuner, press and hold the left (dn) switch.

     NORMAL Mode:    up/dn switches prog patches
                     long press dn: TUNER